bdusell/jitsu/README.md

 request and response APIs are unified under an object-oriented interface.
 Life is good.

-The file `lib/autoload.php` sets up [PSR-4](http://www.php-fig.org/psr/psr-4/)-compliant auto-loading for Phrame classes, which are defined under the `phrame` namespace.
+Including the file `lib/autoload.php` sets up [PSR-4](http://www.php-fig.org/psr/psr-4/)-compliant auto-loading for Phrame classes, which are defined under the `phrame` namespace.
 Many functions are available in the form of static methods so that they can be accessed through